Twitter Labels 8 Trump Posts in 24 Hours

 — Donald J. Trump (@realDonaldTrump) November 9, 2020

-Twitter has not ompletely censoring the President’s tweets over the last day.
+Twitter has not completely censored the President’s tweets over the last day.
 Breitbart News previously reported that Twitter was adding fact check click-through windows to some of the President’s tweets, preventing users from seeing them on their timelines and disabling replies to the tweets.

 Recently, President Trump expressed his feelings about a Supreme Court ruling on voting in Pennsylvania in a tweet, which Twitter marked as “misleading.”
 Trump stated: “The Supreme Court decision on voting in Pennsylvania is a VERY dangerous one.
 It will allow rampant and unchecked cheating and will undermine our entire systems of laws.
 It will also induce violence in the streets.
 Something must be done!”